damarismuhia/ServicesDemoApp/interviewContent/QUESTIONS.md

     - Whenever the Android Framework decides to recreate our Fragment for example in case of orientation changes.
 Android calls the no-argument constructor of our Fragment.
     - when the system restores a fragment it will automatically restore your bundle.
 This way you are guaranteed to restore the state of the fragment correctly to the same state the fragment was initialised with.

+16. How to optimize android app for performance?
+    1. Leverage Kotlin's features such as inline class this allow you to create a type without runtime overhead and data class which automatically generates boilerplate code.
+    2. Use memory efficiently(Cautious of memory leak) - Inefficient memory usage can lead to performance issues and app crashes.
+        - use the onTrimMemory to release resources when the app is in the background/device is on low memoer
+        - use the android:largeheap  to request larger heap size for ur app
+        - use the SparseArray instead of hashmap to reduce memory usage
+    3. Implement ViewBinding - this reduces the overhead of findViewById()
+    4. Optimize Layouts with ConstraintLayout - which offers a flatter view hierarchy, use merge tag to help eliminate redundant view groups in your view hierarchy when including one layout within another,Using the ViewStub class to defer the loading of complex views until they are needed.
+    5. Utilize Coroutines - Lightweight and efficient
+    6. Embrace Null Safety - Null safety prevent runtime crashes
+    7. Use scalable image types

 Part 3